Kelach/COE-352-Advanced-Scientific-Computation/Project 1/README.md

 ## Discussion (Free-Free System)
 You'll notice that the solver will return an error when the number of springs given is less than the number of masses.
 To explain why this is imagine the following:

 Let's use the Free-Free System and above to construct our stiffness matrix.
-This will yeild:
+This will yield:

 ```
     --   --